amy-swiggs/Arctic_Lead_Density_AES/README.md

 # Arctic Lead Density AES
-Code for reproducing the figures in the manuscript titled 'Arctic Lead Density from Multi-Mission Radar and Laser Satellite Altimetry', submitted to Journal of Geophysical Research: Oceans on 30/06/2026.
+Code for reproducing the figures in the manuscript titled 'Regional and Temporal Variability in Arctic Lead Density from Multi-Mission Satellite Altimetry', submitted to Journal of Geophysical Research: Oceans on 30/06/2026.

 All data used in the study are available from open sources listed below.
 The methods for generating lead density from CS2, IS2, and S3 is outlined in the manuscript.